 I can't speak for Fedora either because I predominantly use Ubuntu and Arch as my preferred Linux OS.
 I did however come across a tool that is designed specifically for your case (Linux and Mac).
 Basically a tool for loading Live CDs onto USB drives.
 You'd have to compile it.

 Hope this works for you.
 At this stage, it is impossible to diagnose exactly your problem.
-How can i search for access points on my network mac As a simple example, you do not say whether the Mac requires (or not) an EFI boot.
+As a simple example, you do not say whether the Mac requires (or not) an EFI boot.

 Installing a Linux system onto a Mac is not quite identical to doing so on a Windows pc.
 There is a large number of pitfalls.
 Online guides tacitly acknowledge this: for instance states: We would encourage Mac users to download Ubuntu Desktop Edition by burning a CD.
 In the same vein, states: Warning: It is highly recommended that this only be attempted after a clean install of OS X. Best surface for mouse mac.
 Using these methods on a pre-existing system may have undesired results.
 These sentences would be difficult to understand if installing Ubuntu or Arch Linux via a USB stick on a Mac were a breeze.